Eduardop/osg/README.md

 This branch also patches a few cpp files that were erroring out during the build, due to the NDK change to GCC 4.6.

+* Builds for platform android-8.
+* Builds for ABIs armeabi and armeabi-v7a.
+* Does not use NEON, for compatibility.

 Instructions:

 * Clone the repository to a directory called OpenSceneGraph.